Looking for Mr. Goodbar (film): Reception and legacy

 Some critics found the film lurid and muddled; a review by Frank Rich for Time criticized Brooks for making "many crude miscalculations" in adapting the novel.
 Vincent Canby of The New York Times stated that Keaton was "virtually the only reason" to see the film, calling her "too good to waste on the sort of material the movie provides, which is artificial without in anyway qualifying as a miracle fabric."
 John Simon noted that while the novel is set in New York City, the film is said to be located in San Francisco (though identifiably filmed in Chicago's Rush Street neighborhood).
 He also noted that "the main character is made considerably prettier, thus reducing the principal sources of her insecurity", as compared to her portrayal in the novel as something of a "Plain Jane".
 Pauline Kael noted, "Richard Brooks [...] has laid a windy jeremiad about our permissive society on top of fractured film syntax.
 He's lost the erotic, pulpy morbidity that made the novel a compulsive read; the film is splintered, moralistic, tedious."
 Leonard Maltin rated the film 11/2-stars-out-of-4, writing that the film "begins as an intelligent study of repressed young girl, then wallows endlessly in her new 'liberated' lifestyle", despite praising Keaton's performance.

 Rossner praised Keaton's performance.
 However, she had nothing to do with the making of the film and "detested" the final product.
 Psychiatry professor Robert O. Friedel suggested in 2006 that Theresa Dunn's behavior in the film is consistent with a diagnosis of borderline personality disorder.

+Barry Diller, who at the time served as head of Paramount Pictures, has described Looking for Mr. Goodbar as the turning point for the success of Paramount feature films during his reign.